sammancoaching/website/_learning_hours/testable_design/naming.md

 ## Concrete
 There are two exercises, following after each other.
 The first exercise is to get a feel for the different stages of naming.
-The second is hands on, taking a name from honest nonsense to honest complete with unfamiliar code.
+The second is hands on, taking a name from obvious nonsense to honest complete with unfamiliar code.
 Show a small demo exercise for each one, before having the team to try.
 That is easier than explaining what to do.
 The active review can also be used as a connect for a follow up learning hour, especially if someone missed this one.

-### Active review
+### Sorting names
-Sort the following into categories of *honest nonsense*, *honest incomplete*, *honest complete*.
+Sort the following into categories of *obvious nonsense*, *honest incomplete*, *honest complete*.
 Create notes for each item in the categories, mix them up and have the team sort them.
 Work in pairs or small groups.